 Wanted: Your Screenplays!

-The contest is now closed while we work out our Grand Prize Winner for 2014, but we’ll open the doors again in early 2015, so read on to find out all about what we’re up to.
+The contest is now closed until next time, sometime in the Spring of 2015.
+Bookmark this page, and read on to find out all about what we’re up to.

-We are looking for original movie or tv scripts, from 45 up to 125 pages, any genre, any budget.
+We look for original movie or tv scripts, from 45 up to 125 pages, any genre, any budget.

 Previous years’ entries included tense thrillers, action adventures, police procedurals, experimental science fiction, fantasy and period drama, contemporary drama, horror, and high concept blockbusters.

 Since winning the second (2013) contest Jane Eden has signed with Tanya Tillett from the Knight Hall Agency, joining an industrious list of clients that includes Simon Beaufoy (Slumdog Millionaire, 127 Hours), Jeremy Brock (Last King of Scotland) and Ol Parker (The Best Exotic Marigold Hotel).

 This year Tanya has joined our judging panel.
 (She’s clearly hoping to find another writer to sign.)

 Matthew Coombes’ winning script from the first (2012) contest was optioned by Jonathan Fisher, from Island Pictures.